Chicken (100 G) and Chicken (100 G)

 Incorporate Healthy Fats

-Add healthy fats to your meal, such as avocado, nuts, or olive oil, which can help moderate glucose spikes by slowing digestion.
+Add healthy fats like avocado, nuts, or olive oil to your meal to help moderate glucose spikes.

 Stay Hydrated